 This kind of funding is one that understandably raises questions from taxpayers who see themselves as footing the bill for a project that may or may not be something that would benefit or interest them personally.
 In addition, concerns arise about why a municipality should make these kinds of investments in private enterprise (whether organized as a nonprofit or not).
 We hope to answer those questions, and more, by providing as much information as we possibly can.
 It’s important to DIVA that the community is afforded every opportunity to understand how law and policy might support this project.

 What is TIF funding?
-TIF stands for “tax increment financing,” and it’s a way for local governments to develop and redevelop a designated area deemed in need of economic development.
+TIF stands for “tax increment financing,” and it’s a way for local governments to develop and redevelop a designated area deemed in need of economic development (Richmond’s Downtown has long been designated one of these areas).
 It’s designed to accomplish public functions that the ordinary operations of private enterprise cannot accomplish because the cost is so high to properly use the land in a way that best serves the interests of the county and its citizens.
 The idea is to fund projects that will benefit public health, safety, morals, and welfare, increase the economic well-being of the designated area and the state, and serve to protect and increase the property values in the designated area.

 The money comes from capturing property tax assessment increases from real estate within the defined area.
 Technically, only property owners who pay real estate taxes within the defined area are “paying” for projects with TIF funding.
 Information about the TIF district DIVA is in (Wayne County has seven) is available online.